gitbrown1234/cloud-migration/README.md

     *   Automatically handles problematic capabilities during migration, allowing the transfer to proceed.

 ### `lookupmigrator` (Lookup Migration)
-*   **Purpose:** Facilitates the transfer of Splunk lookup files (CSV format) between Splunk instances.
+*   **Purpose:** This tool facilitates the transfer of Splunk lookup files (CSV format) between Splunk instances.
+*   **Dashboard Integration:** The `lookupmigrator` command is primarily managed via its dedicated dashboard, enabling users to define source/destination details, specify lookup names, and manage overwrite options.
+This dashboard is the primary spot for users to interact with the script.
 *   **Key Features:**
     *   Supports migrating all lookups from a specified source app or individual lookup files.
     *   Option to overwrite existing lookups on the destination.
     *   Preserves lookup permissions (ACLs) and ownership.
     *   Handles creation of dummy lookup files if needed before content upload.

-## Dashboards

-The Cloud Migrations app includes dashboards to provide a user-friendly interface for managing and executing these migration commands.

-### Migration Commands Overview
-*   **Purpose:** This dashboard serves as the central entry point and comprehensive guide to the app's capabilities.
-It provides a high-level overview of each custom migration command, detailing its specific function and listing the key parameters users need to provide.
-This dashboard acts as a quick reference, helping users understand what each tool does and how to effectively utilize it for various migration scenarios.

-### Command-Specific Dashboards (Assumed)
-*   The app is designed to be complemented by dedicated dashboards (not explicitly provided in this README but implied by the command structure) that offer interactive forms and controls for executing each specific migration command (`transferko`, `kvstoremigrator`, `rolemigrator`, `lookupmigrator`).
-These dashboards would allow users to input parameters and initiate migration tasks directly from the Splunk UI.

 ## Credits / Original Script Sources